faasm/faasm/docs/local_dev.md

 git submodule update
 ```

-## Libraries
+## Libraries from source

-Faasm has various library dependencies that can be installed using:
+Faasm has various library dependencies that need to be installed from source:

 ```
 cd ansible